 Can I prepare for UPSC at home?

 You can, if you take the right steps towards IAS preparation.
-With online sources and strategy available, you can easily prepare for the IAS exam at home.
+With online sources and strategies available, you can easily prepare for the IAS exam at home.
 With focus and dedication, and the right guidance, you can clear the IAS exam.

 How to prepare for IAS at home?